quantmind/pulsar/sources/design.txt

 CPU-bound
 ~~~~~~~~~~~~~~~
+Another way for an actor to function is to use its of :attr:`Actor.thread_pool`
-The second type of :class:`Actor` can be used to perform CPU intensive
-operations, such as calculations, data manipulation or whatever you need
+to perform CPU intensive operations, such as calculations, data manipulation
-them to do.
+or whatever you need them to do.
 CPU-bound :class:`Actors` have the following properties:

-* Their :attr:`Actor.requestloop` listen for requests on distributed queue
+* Their :attr:`Actor.event_loop` listen for requests on file descriptors
-  rather than from a socket.
-* Once they receive a new requests, they can block their request loop
+  as usual.
+* The threads in the :attr:`Actor.thread_pool` use a specialised :class:`EventLoop`
-  for a long time.
+  which listen for events on a message queue.
-* In addition to their request loop, they have an I/O event loop running on a
-  separate thread.
-It is accessed via the :meth:`Actor.ioloop` attribute.

 .. _design-mailbox: